-Final Cut Pro 3
+Final Cut Pro 3 full review

 Because digital video devours hard-disk space at such an astonishing rate, Apple has provided the new OfflineRT Codec, and made improvements to Final Cut’s Media Manager – to facilitate working with low-res proxies when editing.
 The OfflineRT Codec captures DV-compressed video at 320-x-240 pixels, and compresses it using an AltiVec-optimized PhotoJPEG Codec.
 The result is an amazing one hour of video per GB.
 For documentary editors, or users who edit on a PowerBook, the OfflineRT Codec offers a great alternative to buying more storage.
 FCP 3’s new Media Manager can easily create a duplicate of the sequence, as well as automatically recapture footage at full resolution into that sequence.
 That sequence can then be rendered to create the finished piece.
 OfflineRT offers decent image quality – certainly good enough for cutting – and FCP 3’s real-time effects are available when editing an OfflineRT project.
 However, you’ll want to save for the later part of your workflow colour-correction work, special-effects work such as compositing, and other edits that require a high-quality preview.
 Three-point colour correction